 1: My god the Rhodes NT5’s are amazing.
 The raw sound for the overhead tracks these things produced were simply killer.
 In a pinch I probably could have come up with a decent drum sound just using these mics.

 2: Next time, I need to ensure that we have a proper kick drum mic stand.
 I forgot to add this to the rental list so we ended up using a standard boom (you can see it in the picture above).
-This lead to a problem as the kick mic is heavy and the boom stand tended to move around a little.
-This led to some rattle in the kick tracks due to the mic touching the sound hole.
+This lead to a problem as the kick mic is heavy and the boom stand tended to move around a little resulting in some unwanted rattle on the kick tracks due to the mic touching the sound hole.
 While we managed to fix this for the most part, the rattle did show up here and there during mixing.

 3: Have made a note to get samples of the individual drums before we start recording the songs.
 They could come in handy later.